felipewind/poc-http-copy-images/README.md

 # poc-http-copy-images

-A simple POC where Angular requests the URL of an image to the Quarkus back end and then renders the image in the screen.
+A simple POC where Angular sends the URL of an image to the Quarkus back end and then renders the image returned A simple POC where Angular sends the URL of an image to the Quarkus back end and then renders the image returned in the screen.
+The image is returned by Quarkus in one endpoint as a raw copy and in another endpoint encoded in Base64.in the screen.
 Quarkus returns the image in two ways: (1) a simple copy from the URL of the image; (2) the image encoded in Base64 with the Media Type.

 ![image](./docs/images/poc-http-copy-images.png)